Precision Mensuration

 Starrett Model No. 711 DTI has a

-small side lever to select
+small side lever

 the needle direction.
 No dovetail mounts.